epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 | 12 | Talkative Best Friend |1004         | 0.0726    | 0.1575   | -0.1672     | 0.0001    |
 | 13 | Detective Woman |148          | 0.0511    | 0.134    | 0.3182      | 0.0027    |

-One could wonder: why not try a matched study on both personas and genres?
+One could wonder: why not try a matched study on both personas **and** personas?
 This could maybe lead to new incredible findings!
 Well, it turns out to give the exact same results.
 The same personas and the same questions remain relevant.
 So, for the sake of conciseness, we omit this table!

 #### MIRROR, MIRROR ON THE WALL, WHO IS THE MOST ACCURATE OF ALL?